lspahija/AIUI/README.md

 Point-and-click user interfaces will soon be a thing of the past.
 The main user interface of the near future will be entirely voice-based.

 AIUI is a platform that aims to enable seamless two-way verbal communication with AI models.
-It works in both desktop and mobile browsers and currently supports GPT-4 and GPT-3.5 models, with support for open models planned.
+It works in both desktop and mobile browsers and currently supports GPT-4 and GPT-3.5 models, with support for open models under development.

 ## Demo Video
 https://github.com/lspahija/AIUI/assets/44912218/0c984aed-9785-4dd1-983a-198414e5b573